 Mental Health Support

 Mental health issues can strike anyone at any time for all kinds of reasons.
-Now more than ever, ensuring that LTCC students, staff and faculty have access to free mental health support is critical.
-Whether you're struggling with school, your job, family pressures, or even with the news and events of the day, there IS help available to you that is free or low cost, completely private, and available to you when you need it.
-Explore the options below, and please reach out and get the help you need!
+Now more than ever, ensuring that Lake Tahoe Community College students and employees have access to free mental health support is critical.
+Whether you're struggling with school, your job, family pressures, or even with the news of the day, there IS help available to you that is either entirely free or low cost, completely private, and available when you need it.
+Explore the options below, and reach out and get the help you need!

-- Students can access TimelyCare's services either by downloading the app (Android or Apple) or by logging into the TimelyCare website (timelycare.com/LTCC)
+- Access TimelyCare either by downloading the app (Android or Apple) or by logging into the TimelyCare website (timelycare.com/LTCC)

-- Students can either schedule a future appointment with a licensed therapist, or use the TalkNow feature for quick access to real support (5 minute or less to connect with a mental health professional for immediate help!)
+- Schedule a future appointment with the licensed therapist or medical provider of your choice, or use the TalkNow feature for quick access to emergency help (5 minute or less to connect with a mental health or medical professional!)

-TimelyCare offers two services, both free for LTCC students to use:
+TimelyCare offers two services in support of mental and medical health, both free for LTCC students to use:

-Scheduled Counseling: Make a free appointment with a licensed therapist that fits your schedule.
+Scheduled Counseling or Medical Care: Make a free appointment with a licensed therapist or medical provider that fits your schedule.

 - Yes!
-If you are a student under the age of 18, you can call TimelyCare's customer support team along with your parent or guardian at (833) 484-6359 to get help.
+If you are an LTCC student who is under the age of 18, you can call TimelyCare's customer support team along with your parent or guardian at (833) 484-6359 to get mental or medical help.

-Free TimelyCare Sessions offering guided yoga and meditation are available to all students, staff and faculty.
-Sessions will run all summer long, every week, and are entirely free!
+Free TimelyCare Sessions offering guided yoga and meditation are available to all students, staff and faculty for free.

 - Guided Meditation - Yoga Nidra promotes ways to destress, relax and practice mindfulness.
 You’ll be encouraged to find a quiet place to lay down and follow along through Zoom with your camera and microphone off.
 These sessions are 45 minutes long, every Tuesday starting June 15 at 10am.
 Register at Guided Meditation.

 - Yoga - These 45-minute sessions include breathing techniques, postural alignment, and how to be more present in your mind, body and spirit.
 Students will learn how to build strength and balance by creating a solid foundation that is rooted in good alignment, body awareness, breath and heart.
-Every Thursday starting June 17 at 10am.
 Register at Yoga.

 Other Student Mental Health Resources